utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 - Message type - 0x0F
 - Argument 1 - subsystem
 - If resetting OBC, no response message back to ground station

+It is recommended that the ground station team sends a follow-up message to check the uptime/restart time of the subsystem that should have been reset.

 Send CAN Message - EPS
 ^^^^^^^^^^^^^^^^^^^^^^